GSI/FAIR Innovation Fund

 How is the GSI/FAIR Innovation Fund financed?

-The Innovation Fund is a seed fund that is sustainably financed by financial return flows from licence proceeds, contract research, sales and services.
+The Innovation Fund is a seed fund that is sustainably financed by financial returns from licensing revenues, contract research, sales and services.
+In addition, the Innovation Fund receives further financial resources through the Helmholtz funding project "HGF Innovationsfonds" until 2025.
 This return flow concept is the basis of the innovation fund principle: innovative projects receive funding with the aim of generating returns for the scientists, the institutes and the innovation fund.
 A portion of these are in turn used to fund new projects through the Innovation Fund.

 If fewer funds are used in a year than were newly allocated, corresponding additional expenditures are available in the following year.